laravel/nova-docs/4.0/resources/fields.md

 });
 ```

-#### Macro on Specific Fields
+#### Macro On Specific Fields

-You can also opt to add macro only to specific Field, such as `withFriendlyDate` to `DateTime` field class:
+You can also add a macro only to a specific type of `Field`.
+For example, you might add a `withFriendlyDate` macro to the `DateTime` field class:

 ```php
 use Laravel\Nova\Fields\DateTime;